SB01 Manual Superlative™

 BOTH Mode

-Hold the INTERNAL and EXTERNAL buttons together to enter BOTH mode.
+Press the INTERNAL and EXTERNAL buttons together to enter BOTH mode.
 While both channel LED’s are lit, all button actions will now apply to both channels.

-When a function is active in both tracks, the button will toggle between INT and EXT channel colors to reflect this.
+When a function is active in both channels, the button will toggle between INT and EXT channel colors to reflect this.
 Exit BOTH mode by pressing INT or EXT to enter an individual channel’s control.

 Power